 Most noteworthy for those of you who don’t drink alcohol, or are looking for ways to cut down, a ‘mocktail’ could be just the solution.
 After all, consuming less alcohol certainly doesn’t mean you have to give up cocktails.
 In fact, there are plenty of ways to create alcohol-free versions at home, which still have plenty of party appeal.
 So, if you’re out and about and there’s no special mocktail menu, don’t despair.
 Simply order a ‘virgin’ version of your favourite cocktail.

-Here are our top three alcohol-free cocktail recipes (mocktails) to inspire you:
+Here are my top three alcohol-free cocktail recipes (mocktails) to inspire you:

 Apparently this alcohol-free version of the popular Mojito was invented by Colonel Rickey, a nineteenth century English officer posted in Washington.

 15ml orange bitters